-Plastic waste is a growing issue that we face everywhere around our world.
+Plastic waste is a growing issue that we face everywhere around the world.

-Even though it is undeniable that plastic provides various benefits in our society, it is not enough to say that we overuse it without thinking about the consequences.
+Even though it is undeniable that plastic provides various benefits to our society, it is not enough to say that we overuse it without thinking about the consequences.

 Here is why we should reduce the use of plastic –

 Reducing the use of plastic is essential because it prevents pollution and reduces the demand for fossil fuel consumption while saving natural resources and energy.
 It also reduces greenhouse gas emissions, which are contributing to climate change.

 Let’s take an in-depth look at why it’s important to reduce plastic waste.
 Keep reading to learn more about:

 - Plastic production issues

 - How plastic waste contributes to climate change